rongkangw/tp/docs/DeveloperGuide.md

 **Preconditions**
 * Member to be removed must exist in the list of members
+* User has to be on the member list.

 **Guarantees**
 * Member will be removed from the list of members
 * Updated member list will be displayed

 **MSS**
-1. User requests to list members
-2. System shows a list of members
-3. User requests to remove a member
+1. User requests to remove a member
-4. System deletes the member
+2. System deletes the member
-5. System displays success message and member list without the removed member
+3. System displays success message and member list without the removed member

     Use case ends